-Many today know Oscar Wilde as controversial, flamboyant, and a debonair Victorian dramatist through his works “The Picture of Dorian Gray” and "The Importance of Being Earnest” and today, May 29, marks the anniversary of his marriage to Constance Lloyd.
+Many today know Oscar Wilde as controversial, flamboyant, and a debonair Victorian dramatist through his works “The Picture of Dorian Gray” and "The Importance of Being Earnest” and today, Oct 15, marks the great man's birthday.

 Larger than life, Wilde was a poet, dramatist, author, and celebrity, donning many quite fashionable hats.

 His work and spirit are as relevant, witty, and alive as ever over a century after his death.

 Here are ten interesting facts about Oscar Wilde:

 1. Wilde was born in Dublin on October 16, 1854, and had three middle names.
 His full name is Oscar Fingal O’Flahertie Wills Wilde!

 2. His mother, Jane Wilde, was a successful poet and Irish nationalist whose pen name was "Speranza."
 Wilde's father Sir William Wilde was also an author but was more well known for his work as an auto-ophthalmologic surgeon.
 William Wilde was knighted for his work as an assistant commissioner to the censuses of Ireland.